top of page

-Wilderness Escape Adventures began with a simple realization.
-Alberta’s most iconic places were stunning, but the experience in busy parks like Banff often felt crowded, regulated, and commercial, far from the genuine wilderness connection people were looking for.
-When Jelmer arrived in Alberta five years ago, he was immediately struck by the Rocky Mountain landscape, yet Banff’s busy hiking trails and overbooked campgrounds made it hard to find the solitude he wanted.
+Wilderness Escape Adventures started with a simple realization: Alberta’s most famous places are beautiful, but crowded parks like Banff can feel regulated and commercial, not truly wild.
+When Jelmer moved to Alberta five years ago, he was blown away by the Rockies, yet the busy trails and booked-out campgrounds made real solitude hard to find.

-Jelmer noticed that many people wanted this deeper experience but did not know where to start.
-They were not sure which areas were safe, what gear they needed, or how to explore off the beaten path in Kananaskis and Alberta’s Rocky Mountains without stress.
-Wilderness Escape Adventures was created to bridge that gap with comfortable, small group and private wilderness trips that remove the guesswork while preserving the feeling of being deep in nature.
+Jelmer saw that many people wanted this kind of deeper wilderness experience but did not know where to start.
+They were unsure which areas were safe, what gear they needed, or how to explore off the beaten path around Kananaskis and the Alberta Rockies without stress.
+Wilderness Escape Adventures was created to bridge that gap with small-group and private wilderness trips that remove the guesswork while keeping the feeling of being truly out there.

-The business exists to give guests access to the real Alberta wilderness.
-Not the crowded version, but the quiet forests, open landscapes, and star filled nights on Crown land and in lesser known valleys that remind people why the wilderness matters in the first place and why guided wilderness camping tours in Alberta are worth the effort.
+The goal is simple: give guests access to the real Alberta wilderness, not the crowded version, but the quieter, wildlife-rich country on Crown land and in lesser-known valleys that remind people why wild places matter and why a guided wilderness camping trip is worth the effort.

 About Jelmer